 A new mindfulness 14-credit CME series in Bellingham for area medical providers and therapists and their spouses or partners.

-The Physicians' Well-Being Network is happy to announce new programs to enhance the health of regional physicians, with gratitude for their sponsor: The St. Joseph Hospital Foundation.
+The Physicians' Well-Being Network is happy to announce new programs to enhance the health of regional healthcare providers, with gratitude for their sponsor: The St. Joseph Hospital Foundation.

 This course is for healthcare providers and therapists (MD/DO/PA/NP/RN/LMHC/MHC/MSW, etc.) and their spouse or partner.

-Mindfulness for Healthcare Professionals is a structured 5-week, 16 hour course on mindfulness that promotes stress reduction, health and well-being.
+Mindfulness for Healthcare Providers is a structured 5-week, 16 hour course on mindfulness that promotes stress reduction, health and well-being.
 This highly participatory, practical class includes:

 - Guided instruction in mindfulness meditation practices